Build and Run an Executable on NVIDIA Hardware

 Alternatively, to create live object for DRIVE hardware:

-In case of a connection failure, a diagnostics error message is reported on the MATLAB command window.
-If the connection has failed, the most likely cause is incorrect IP address or host name.
+When there is a connection failure, a diagnostic error message is reported on the MATLAB Command Window.
+The most likely cause of a failed connection is incorrect IP address or host name.

 Generate CUDA Executable Using GPU Coder